VGSW/radar/README.md

 ## What ?

-SyslogStats will analyse syslog RFC 3164 compliant syslog files and log the following data per-host and globally:
+SyslogStats will analyse RFC 3164 compliant syslog files and log the following data per-host and globally:

     average message length
     number of emergency severities